 Image by Jozef Mikulcik from Pixabay

-These documents work on any browser, can be hosted on any simple HTTP server, and can be opened directly on any laptop or PC.
-They are also easy to maintain since no complex frameworks are used.
+These documents work in any browser, can be hosted on any simple HTTP server, and can be opened directly on a laptop without additional runtime dependencies.
+Just as importantly, they remain easy to maintain because the implementation stays small.

 Implementation Principles